-Drake Calls Kylie Jenner His "Side Piece" In Unreleased Song
+Drake Speaks Up About That Kylie Jenner Reference In His Unreleased Song

 Remember when Kylie Jenner and Drake were rumored to have been in a romantic relationship years ago?
 Well, it looks like that rumor was actually a reality — at least, according to an unreleased song.

 Drake thrilled fans with a surprise appearance on Instagram live, popping into the livestream of his close friend and OVO comrade Mark Robinson.
 During the impromptu streaming session, the Canadian rapper talked about his latest mixtape, the Dark Lane Demo, and even shared some unreleased tracks for eager listeners.
-One of the songs made a throwaway reference to Drake’s rumored fling with Jenner.
+One of the songs, a collaboration with Future, made a throwaway reference to Drake’s rumored fling with Jenner.

 “Yeah, I’m a hater to society,” rapped Drake on the unnamed track.
 “Real shit, Kylie Jenner that’s a side piece.
 Yeah, I got 20 motherfuckin’ Kylies.”